jasonkuhrt/template-typescript-lib/.github/ISSUE_TEMPLATE/99-something-else.md

 ---
-name: Docs
+name: 🤷‍♂️ Something Else
-about: Feedback or ideas about the documentation
+about: You have something to say that doesn't obviously fit another category here
 title: ''
-labels: type/docs
+labels: ''
 assignees: ''
 ---